 “Nurses dispense comfort, compassion, and caring without even a prescription.” -Val Saintsbury

 Amid all of the tragedy and devastation of Hurricane Harvey comes some remarkable stories of nurses who literally travel out of their way to provide care and comfort to those in need.

 Empowerment is a strong tool.
 When we empower ourselves and the people around us, great things happen.
 The environment becomes more pleasant, attitudes become more positive, and everyone seems to work better together.
 Here are 31 ways to empower your patients, co-workers, and yourself to help make every shift a little better.

-Note: the following entry is the first of three guest posts from our partners at Painless1099.
+Note: the following entry is the third of three guest posts from our partners at Painless1099.
 Cerebro presents Painless1099 as one of many resources available to nurses who work as independent contractors on the Cerebro marketplace.

 Being self-employed is hard, plain and simple.
 Finding clients, managing expectations, keeping track of time and appointments, and then actually getting work done is a handful.
 And, of course, when tax season rolls around you have to deal with the hassle of getting 1099 taxes filed.
 Sorting through receipts and praying you don’t get blindsided by a bigger bill than you expected is fun, right?
 Not!
 Tax season should be just as easy for someone who’s self-employed as it is for people with a W-2 job, which is why we put together this short list of things to help avoid a tax nightmare.